 Scale the image between 1000 to 1500 pixels in the longest direction (greater if your lithophane is really big) Too much resolution (e.g. 4K) will create unnecessarily detailed geometry and could be unmanageable by the app.

 Smooth your image in an image editor program.
-The smoothing prevents the nozzle from hard movements originated from image noise and reduces the chances of a print failure.
-If you use the Gimp, the “Selective Gaussian filter” works great, because it smoothes without blurring the sharp edges.
+The smoothing prevents the nozzle from hard movements originating from image noise and reduces the chances of a print failure.
+If you’re using GIMP, the “Selective Gaussian filter” works great, because it smoothes without blurring the sharp edges.

 Creating the lithophane